guillaume-pages/guillaume-pages/README.md

 ## I've worked on :

-- Pico 8 (Training project): discover the Pico 8 tool and succeed in making a mini game in a team of 3.
-My classmates and I worked on making a mini adventure game where a cat wanders in space and must retrieve a golden kibble!
-You can go see it in the <a href="https://github.com/guillaume-pages/projet-collectif-pico8">repo</a> or at this address: https://projet-collectif-pico8.vercel.app/
+- Pico 8 (Training project) : discovered the Pico-8 tool and sand successfully created a mini game as part of a team of 3.
+My classmates and I worked on developing a mini adventure game where a cat wanders in space and must retrieve a golden kibble !
+You can check it out in the <a href="https://github.com/guillaume-pages/projet-collectif-pico8">repository</a> or at this address: https://projet-collectif-pico8.vercel.app/.
-- Dataviz (Training project): this project aims to familiarize learners with using an API and displaying data on a web page.
-We therefore went through a bootstrap template in order to save time and focus on the display of data within web pages.
-You can consult the <a href="https://github.com/guillaume-pages/Projet-collectif-Dataviz">repo</a> or follow the following address: https://dataviz-sncf-98q3.vercel.app/
+- Dataviz (Training project) : This project aims to familiarize learners with using an API and displaying data on a web page.
+Therefore, we utilized a Bootstrap template to save time and focus on the data display within web pages.
+You can check out the <a href="https://github.com/guillaume-pages/Projet-collectif-Dataviz">repository</a> or visit the following address: https://dataviz-sncf-98q3.vercel.app/.
-- Browser extension (Training project): we used the manifest V3 version of Chrome extensions to make a small extension in pop-up format.
-You can check out the <a href="https://github.com/guillaume-pages/projet-collectif-extension-de-navigateur">repo</a>
+- Browser extension (Training project) : we used the manifest V3 version of Chrome extensions to make a small extension in pop-up format.
+You can check out the <a href="https://github.com/guillaume-pages/projet-collectif-extension-de-navigateur">repository</a>.

 ## I'm currently working on :

-- Social Network (Training project) : this project is finished but I want to finish some features and redesign the content.
-This project was done at 6 using Apache2, MySQL, PHPMyAdmin and PHP.
-The goal was to create a social network in order to connect users to each other, we started on the theme of board games.
-You can watch the <a href="https://github.com/guillaume-pages/projet-collectif-reseau-social-php">repo</a>.
+- Social Network (Training project) : Although this project is completed, I still have plans to finalize some features and redesign the content.
+It was developed by a team of 6 using Apache2, MySQL, PHPMyAdmin, and PHP.
+The objective was to create a social network that connects users with each other, focusing initially on the theme of board games.
+You can explore the <a href="https://github.com/guillaume-pages/projet-collectif-reseau-social-php">repository</a>.

-- Wine Cellar: this one is my big one.
-The project is to create a mobile application coupled with a web interface.
-I want my user to be able to access their wine cellar directly in their phone.
-Some applications already exist but I want to add my own product to the offer list already present.
-I aim to do a big project that will help me get my diploma and that could perhaps lead to business creation.
-For the moment I have just worked on the interface, made a first model on Figma and followed a tutorial in order to start experimenting with the Kotlin language.
-As I am looking for a work-study program, I am putting the project on hold in order to focus on my first languages and find a company that will want to welcome me and collaborate with me.
-In the meantime you can see a first part of the project <a href="https://github.com/guillaume-pages/Wine_cellar">here</a>.
+- Wine Cellar : This is my major project.
+The objective is to develop a mobile application along with a web interface.
+I aim to provide users with direct access to their wine cellar on their phones.
+While there are existing applications, I want to offer my unique product in addition to the existing options.
+This ambitious project is crucial for obtaining my diploma and could potentially lead to starting my own business.
+Currently, I have focused on designing the interface, creating an initial model using Figma, and following a tutorial to begin experimenting with the Kotlin language.
+Since I am actively searching for a work-study program, I have temporarily put the project on hold to concentrate on my primary languages and find a company that is willing to welcome and collaborate with me.
+Meanwhile, you can view the initial part of the project <a href="https://github.com/guillaume-pages/Wine_cellar">here</a>.

-- Node.js app: as part of a training exercise, with a friend we want to go further in the project and want to create a small API using Node.js.
-The goal is that the client-side user enters a sentence, our client-side code sends the request to our server, which enters it into the database.
-Another feature will be that the customer presses a button and a random phrase from the database will be transmitted to them.
+- Node.js app : As part of a training exercise, my friend and I are interested in expanding our project by creating a small API using Node.js.
+The objective is to allow the user on the client-side to enter a sentence, and then our client-side code will send the request to our server, which will store it in the database.
+Another feature we plan to implement is a button that, when pressed, will retrieve a random phrase from the database and display it to the user.

 ## Future projet :

-- Travel blog: I want to make a small travel blog to tell about my different stays in European capitals.
-I want to achieve it with the Svelte framework.
+- Travel blog : I intend to create a small travel blog where I can share my experiences from various stays in European capitals.
+I plan to build it using the Svelte framework.